hhtrieu0108/Ohitv_End_To_End_Project/README.md

 ## Setup Guide

 ### 1. Install Docker
-- Follow the instructions to install Docker from the [official Docker website](https://www.docker.com/).
+- Follow the instructions to install Docker from the [Docker website](https://www.docker.com/).

 ---